Why Parents Should Track Their Young Athlete's Pitch Count

 Most youth baseball coaches are not following established sports medicine guidelines when it comes to counting pitches for their players, according to a recent study from University Hospitals Rainbow Babies & Children’s Hospital.
 The findings suggest that coaches may need to enlist parents’ help in counting pitches for their young players.

-“A child age 8 to 10 should only have 52 pitches per week, and they can only have two games per week,” says Allison Gilmore, MD, a pediatric orthopaedic surgeon and sports medicine specialist at UH Rainbow and senior author of the study.
+“A child age 8 to 10 should only have 52 pitches per game, and they can only have two games per week,” says Allison Gilmore, MD, a pediatric orthopedic surgeon and sports medicine specialist at UH Rainbow and senior author of the study.

 “A kid the same age should only have 75 total pitches per week and 1,000 per season and 3,000 for an entire year." she says.
 "It’s very tough for just the coach, who doesn’t know what the kid is doing during school or on other teams, to keep track of all that.
 Parents can have these guidelines, and they can take responsibility as much as the coaches.”